nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose you have task called `Create PR`, and you want to assign it randomly to your team members.

-Identify the index number of `Create PR` in the application (1 in the image below).
-If you are not able to find the task visibly, refer to
-[find task command](#finding-a-task-find-task) on how you can find your task easily.
+Identify the index of `Create PR` in the application (1 in the image below).
+If you are not able to find the task, refer to the [find task command](#finding-a-task-find-task) on how you can find your task easily.

 Then, enter the command `assign random 1`.